Polymer/old-docs-site/app/2.0/docs/devguide/events.md

     })
 </script>
 ```
+The `CustomEvent` constructor is not supported on IE, but the webcomponents polyfills include a
+small polyfill for it so you can use the same syntax everywhere.

 By default, custom events stop at shadow DOM boundaries.
 To make a custom event pass through
 shadow DOM boundaries, set the `composed` flag to true when you create the event: